Can Chris Carson get through a whole season healthy? He and the Seahawks are banking on it.

 “He caught me on the chin,’’ Carson said.
 “Just a good play.’’

-When Carson went to the sideline it was tempting to think he might be done for the day.
+When Carson, who leads the team with 237 yards on 53 carries, went to the sideline it was tempting to think he might be done for the day.

 But after being checked out and cleared to return, Carson gutted out 55 yards on 10 carries in the second half to help salt away the win.